-Ms. Cannon commenced her legal career 28 years ago.
-She is a graduate of the University of Maryland with distinction and Southwestern School of Law, where she earned an academic scholarship each year she attended, received an American Jurisprudence Award, and was listed in Who’s Who Among American Law Students.
+Ms. Cannon commenced her legal career in 1989.
+She is a graduate of the University of Maryland with distinction and Southwestern School of Law, where she earned an academic scholarship each year she attended.
+During law school Ms. Cannon received an American Jurisprudence Award and was listed in Who’s Who Among American Law Students.

 Ms. Cannon has a strong civil litigation background, including both jury and bench trials in state and federal courts and served as a court appointed arbitrator in three California counties.
 Ms. Cannon is admitted to practice in California as well as in all of the United States District Courts in California, the U.S. Ninth Circuit Court of Appeals, and the United States Supreme Court.
 Ms. Cannon successfully argued to the Ninth Circuit and prevailed on brief in the United States Supreme Court in the important policy discrimination case, Gutowsky v.
 County of Placer, 108 F.3d 256, cert. den.
 (9th Cir.
 1997).

 Ms. Cannon took her federal and state court practice experience to the family arena, certifying as a specialist in family law.
 This certification has been reserved to less than five percent of attorneys statewide.
 Ms. Cannon has defended the rights of parents to reunify with their children in the juvenile dependency system and has additionally litigated children’s rights when they conflict with those of their parents.